 3. List the cash flowing in

-Ensure you map out summer earnings, scholarships and grants, student loans at the start of the year.
-Also earmark that maturing GIC in November, the quarterly GST credit, or a cheque from grandma in December.
+Ensure you map out summer earnings, scholarships and grants, and student loans at the start of the year.
+Also earmark those easy-to-forget cash infusions: that maturing term deposit in November, the quarterly GST credit, or a cheque from grandma in December.

 4. Look for shortfalls